chickenPopcorn/EqEq/notes/language-reference-manual.md

   variable =  some airthmetic expression variable =  a function call that return a number
   ```
   Only variable will be allowed on the left side of the equal sign.
-The expression on the right side can be declared variable, arithmetic expression that returns a number, or a function call that return a number
+The expression on the right side can be declared variable, arithmetic expression that returns a number, or a function call that return a number:
   e.g: a = 3; b=a; (return b=3)
        a = 3; b=a*2+1 (return 7)
-       a = 3; b=6; c=gcd(a,b) (return 3)
+       a = 3; b=6; c=gcd(a,b) (return 3).
   The return type will be checked.
 If the return type is not floating points numbers (including interger).
-Then return 0, standing for ERROR
+Then return 0, standing for ERROR.

 6. Scope: